QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 .. index::
     single: Python; lambda functions

-The ``lambda`` keyword is used to create simple functions on one line
+The ``lambda`` keyword is used to create simple functions on one line.

 For example, the definitions